Business project manager Commercial project lead, project manager

 - budgeting skills

-- IT skills to use project management software
+- IT skills for using project management software

 3. What you'll do

-You could work on different types of project in almost any industry, from introducing a new computer system to overseeing a large building development.
+You could work on different types of project in almost any industry or sector like construction, IT or the NHS.
+You might be managing a large building development, introducing a new computer system or developing a new advertising campaign.

 - finding out what the client or business wants to achieve